 *sigh* Where to begin.
-In fifth grade I was friends with a pretty blonde, Jensen McConnell.
-Jensen was bubbly, sporting Abercrombie clothing and low cut shirts.
-Early into the year, Jensen warned our friend Courtney and I how she was now popular so she probably wouldn’t be able to hang out with us often.
-Throughout the year Jensen would constantly push me to wear eyeliner and shop at Abercrombie.
+In fifth grade I was friends with a pretty blonde, Jen McConnell.
+Jen was bubbly, sporting Abercrombie clothing and low cut shirts.
+Early into the year, Jen warned our friend Cathy and I how she was now popular so she probably wouldn’t be able to hang out with us often.
+Throughout the year Jen would constantly push me to wear eyeliner and shop at Abercrombie.
 Luckily I had an old party favor from my friend’s birthday with a one dollar eyeliner kit.
-I opened up the kit and smudged the black underneath my waterline, determined to fit in with Jensen’s demands.
-Jensen exclaimed about how much my eyes popped, but I couldn’t shake the feeling, I looked stupid.
+I opened up the kit and smudged the black underneath my waterline, determined to fit in with Jen’s demands.
+Jen exclaimed about how much my eyes popped, but I couldn’t shake the feeling, I looked stupid.
 The eyeliner was wiped off at the end of the day.

 Why did I tell you this dull story?
 I know, I know, a little girl experimenting with eyeliner is boring, but it was the beginning of when I realized your appearance matters.
 My friend in the bus would laugh at me for my high socks since low cut socks were now the style.
 From that point on, I would get on the bus every morning and fold my socks over my heels so they wouldn’t stick out from my tennis shoes like some sort of loser.